U.S. mutual funds hit investors with big capital gains

 “Otherwise, you’ll ‘buy the dividend’ and that can cost you money in taxes,” according to Vanguard’s tax center.

-Tax experts also warn that if you sell a fund at a loss to avoid the distribution, be careful not to buy the fund back within 30 days because you will run awry of IRS wash sales rules.
+Tax experts also warn that if you sell a fund to avoid the distribution, be careful not to buy the fund back within 30 days because you will run awry of IRS wash sales rules.